syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 ## Selection

 By default single selection is enable in `Autocomplete` control.
-It can set the [MultiSelectMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~MultiSelectMode.html) property to specify whether a single or multipe selection.
+It can set the [MultiSelectMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~MultiSelectMode.html) property to specify whether a single or multiple selection.

 Index of the selected items can be retrieved using the [SuggestionIndex](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SuggestionIndex.html) property.